In response to Is Laying People off Really Anti-Lean? [the broken link was removed]:

 Does that mean a organization doing a great job of managing in a truly lean way may not find itself in a position where layoffs are necessary?
 No. Failing to predict and execute may have consequences and those may include layoffs.
 In your example things are confused a bit by separating the responsibility of getting into the mess from what to do next.
 Definitely, riding out a few poor quarters would be preferable.
 I have absolutely no question about that.

 At exactly what point some layoffs are necessary and how much other stakeholders are squeezed to avoid layoffs is not simple to answer (just as employees are squeezed to avoid suffering by other stakeholders).
-I think to have any pretense of lean thinking and layoffs management must say what specific failures lead to the situation and what has been done to fix the system so such failures will not reoccur.
+I think to have any pretense of lean thinking while resorting layoffs management must say what specific failures lead to the situation and what has been done to fix the system so such failures will not re-occur.
 Those explanations should seem to be among the best applications of 5 why, root cause analysis, systems thinking, planning… that you have seen.
 Layoffs should be seen as about the most compelling evidence of failed management.
 Therefore explanations attempting to justify the layoffs have as high a barrier to overcome as any proposed improvement to the organization/system.

 Some mealy mouthed vague thoughts about the market changing, competition, wall street demands, “realities” don’t come close to cutting it.
 Management is not just responsible to manage well given no change in the world over time.
 Management must create and develop an organization that succeeds over time in a world that will undoubtedly be undergoing dramatic changes.
 Claiming some “outside” shocks as evidence of something outside of their control is very faulty thinking.
 I don’t know what outside shocks organizations will face but it is management job to develop an organization that is robust and resilient.
 How the organization senses changes (not just in today or in the next 6 months but significant long term trends as well…) in the marketplace and reacts needs to part of any plan.
 It is rare when an explanation of how that will be improved would not be a significant part of the case why layoffs are justified now.